Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Discount ends 11:59 p.m.
 PT Thursday, Nov.
 28.

 The 2019 version of the standard AirPods -- then non-Pro model with the non-wireless charging case -- will run you $159 at the Apple Store, and $144 most other times of the year at other retailers.
-But they're now down to $129 at Amazon -- an all-time low, and $5 cheaper than just a few hours ago.
+But they're now down to $140 at Amazon -- not a huge savings, but lower than anywhere else.
 See our AirPods 2019 review.

 Amazon now has the brand-new 10.2-inch iPad for $250 (Best Buy and Walmart have it, too.) his iPad has a larger screen and more Pro-level features than its predecessor, and is a good upgrade for anyone who has the non-Pro 2017 model or older.
 Read our 10.2-inch iPad preview.